beecave-homelab/custom-patterns/create_bash_script/README.md

 **`create_bash_script` addresses the problem of automating the creation of bash scripts based on user prompts.**

-_Not only that, but uses the checklist from the `context/` folder to ensure that the script is of high quality and follows best practices._
+_Not only that, but uses the files from the `context/` folder to ensure that the script is of follows a template, is of high quality and follows best practices._

 This pattern simplifies the process of generating bash scripts by providing a structured template and checklist.